 Jan 22, 2017

-Closets are a prime spot for dust accumulation in Overton, Texas, homes.
+It’s no secrete it can be difficult to keep a dust free home in East Texas.
 Shoes, rarely used items, boxes, carpeting or shelving can introduce or harbor dust mites.
 Infrequent cleaning habits in these areas can create a major build-up of potential allergens.
 Overhaul your closets and adjust your storage and housekeeping habits to get rid of hidden dust and keep future accumulation at bay.

 The floor is one of the top areas where dust likes to settle.
 You can keep dust in your closet under control by vacuuming, sweeping the floor regularly and removing unnecessary items.
 When you have piles of boxes, luggage, and other items on the floor, it’s easy for dust to hide under and around these items.
 If possible, find alternate storage or place the items on a higher shelf in the closet instead.